makersacademy/airport_challenge/README.md

 1. **Extracing a Domain Model from User Stories:** I write down all the nouns (Objects) and verbs (Messages) from the user stories.
 The Messages describe how the objects within the system interact.
 2. **Diagraming the Domain Model:** Objects and Messages are the cornerstones of the Object Oriented Programming.
 I draw them out and to I have a trustworthy guide throughout the entire journey.
 3. **Feature test the interaction between the Objects:** Read-Eval-Print Loop (REPL) is my interactive friend which provides immediate feedback on whether my airport and planes are communicating properly.
 I recently upgraded my system with a customized *pry*.
 4. **Write unit test to guard your code:** RSpec is where the whole magic happens.
 A Behaviour-Driven Development tool for Ruby, RSpec allows me to combine my domain driven design and test-driven development.
-It tells me each morning whether the airport if fully functional.
+It tells me each morning whether the airport is fully functional.
 5. **Create and conquer:** Based on my unit tests, I can now build and improve my airport.
-Fix a red failing test my making it green and then refactor.
+Fix a red failing test by making it green and then refactor.

 Steps
 -------